 Only 33 per cent of public schools in Jordan have access to basic sanitation facilities.
-Since the emergence of the pandemic, UNICEF and partners have scaled up hygiene awareness and the distribution of soap, particularly in vulnerable communities, to equip children and their parents with the means to protect themselves.
+When the pandemic emerged, UNICEF and partners scaled up hygiene awareness and the distribution of soap, particularly in vulnerable communities, to equip children and their parents with the means to protect themselves.

-Restrictions on movement in refugee camps have also increased the demand for water beyond existing capacity.
-UNICEF has mobilized partners to expand water trucking in northern and eastern Jordan to respond to these needs.
+Restrictions on movement in refugee camps also increased the demand for water beyond existing capacity.
+UNICEF mobilized partners to expand water trucking in northern and eastern Jordan to respond to these needs.

 A young boy keenly follows instructions on how to wash hands properly at a water station in Kibera.

-UNICEF is training community volunteers to spread health messages among the public and providing posters, flyers and public address systems for them to reach their communities.
+UNICEF trained community volunteers to spread health messages among the public and provided posters, flyers and public address systems for them to reach their communities.

-A boy collects buckets and soap that UNICEF and partners are providing to all the residents – approximately 7,500 people – at a protection-of-civilians site in Juba.
+A boy collects buckets and soap that UNICEF and partners were providing to all the residents – approximately 7,500 people – of a protection-of-civilians site in Juba.

-Together with the Ministry of Health, UNICEF is training health workers and providing them with personal protection equipment, as well as distributing hygiene items in order to keep health and nutrition facilities running.
+Together with the Ministry of Health, UNICEF trained health workers and provided them with personal protection equipment, and distributed hygiene items in order to keep health and nutrition facilities running.

 David Simón, Chief of Water, Sanitation and Hygiene at UNICEF Venezuela (right), talks with a girl at a health centre located on the outskirts of Caracas.

 Venezuela is facing the COVID-19 pandemic while suffering a major gasoline shortage and a collapsed national water system that has left many homes without running water.
-To help prevent the spread of COVID-19, UNICEF is helping to repair and install new handwashing facilities at priority health centres, as well as providing critical supplies for cleaning, hygiene and personal protection to more than 65 health care facilities and more than 500,000 people.
+To help prevent the spread of COVID-19, UNICEF helped to repair and install new handwashing facilities at priority health centres and provided critical supplies for cleaning, hygiene and personal protection to health care facilities and households.

 Dancer Quang Dang accompanies children as they do the ‘handwashing dance’, promoting the message “Wash your hands clean and frequently to prevent #coronavirus!”.

-In addition to providing emergency safe water systems to schools, UNICEF and partners are distributing essential supplies like soap, hand sanitizer and water filters to schools, health centres and communities across the country.
-The supplies will reach approximately 500,000 people, including 300,000 school students.
+In addition to providing emergency safe water systems to schools, UNICEF and partners distributed essential supplies like soap, hand sanitizer and water filters to schools, health centres and communities across the country.
+The supplies reached approximately 500,000 people, including 300,000 school students.

-As schools reopen with enhanced measures for the safety of students and teachers, UNICEF is working with the Ministry of Education to highlight the challenges faced in around 30 per cent of schools that lack running water and other safe hygiene and sanitation measures.
-This means reaching approximately 6.4 million students, providing access to clean water and soap or a temporary supply of hand sanitizer for all children, while more sustainable measures are introduced.
+As schools reopened in 2020 with enhanced measures for the safety of students and teachers, UNICEF worked with the Ministry of Education to highlight the challenges faced in around 30 per cent of schools that lacked running water and other safe hygiene and sanitation measures.
+This meant reaching approximately 6.4 million students, providing access to clean water and soap or a temporary supply of hand sanitizer for all children, while more sustainable measures were introduced.